 As a bonus, the Alto can easily convert into a two-person bench seat for lounging around camp.
 The larger version of the Alto is the Cirro, which is identical other than its increased size.

 For those who love technical designs with quirky features, this is the ideal pad.
-For everyone else, though, at $300 for a standard-sized pad, you are just paying for features and not the simple utility of a reliable landing surface.
+For everyone else, though, at $320 for a standard-sized pad, you are paying for features that don’t necessarily enhance the basic utility of the pad.

 - Those who appreciate an innovative design